Convento de San Pedro Mártir: History and description

 The cloister called Silencio is the oldest of all and possibly corresponds to a civil construction that was later encompassed in the convent.
 It has three floors.
-The low with semicircular arches that rest on columns.
+The low has semicircular arches that rest on columns.
 Pointed arches appear in the north stretch.
 Columns and capitals of marble, of great bill, point to an Italian origin.
 The second floor is formed by recessed arches that lean on columns very similar to the lower ones.

 The cloister of the Silencio contrasts with the Real, of much greater size, that began to build with traces of Covarrubias, in 1541, by his disciple Hernán González de Lara.
 It consists of three floors entirely built of stone.
 The low floor is composed of semicircular arches that rest on columns.
 The architectural elements used-slate mirrors in the wainscots, balusters, etc., are the usual in Covarrubias in other works of the moment.

 Of these same dates is the door that gives access to the convent from the street of San Pedro Mártir, that formerly was the main entrance.

 The cloister of the Naranjos, also called the Procesiones, underwent a complete transformation in the middle of the 18th century and has reached us with a first floor of arches recessed on columns.

 Nicolás de Vergara el Mozo was in charge of carrying out the works of the new church and the sacristy.
-This one began to be constructed in 1587 and it is composed of two spaces: The greater, rectangular, is the one that really serves as sacristy, and another, square, houses a small chapel.
+This one began to be constructed in 1587 and it is composed of two spaces: the greater, rectangular, especially serves as sacristy, and another, square, houses a small chapel.
 The walls of the two spaces are formed by arches with niches, which achieves a greater unity between both.
 Among the arches are erected Doric pilasters with their corresponding entablature running, which also serves as an element of union between the two spaces.